cloudflare/cloudflare-docs/products/waf/src/content/custom-rules/index.md

 <Aside type='warning' header='Important'>

-Currently, you can only create and manage Custom Firewall Rules using the API.
+Currently, you can only create and manage Custom Firewall rules using the API.
 They are not displayed in the **Custom Rules** tab.

 </Aside>